vawklee/vlee3645-tracker/README.md

 The current version of the information view takes up less screen space on the web page, with the intention being to make it less confronting for users to suddenly see a large pop-up on their screen, as well as keep the information more compact and readable by the eyes.
 The star emojis were added to the rating's heading as a better visual representation of the user's rating of a book.

 The background blur to create contrast with the other elements on the page was achieved with a `<div>` that is by default not displayed, and can only be activated by the view button or when opening the form.
-Note that the floating action button is still clickable in the view state, as a shortbut for users that wish to add more books at any time.
+Note that the floating action button is still clickable in the view state, as a shortcut for users that wish to add more books at any time.

 ### Adding books with the form
+- form is a lot smaller than proposed in the mockups

 ### Deleting books from the tracker
+- rather than creating my own pop-up, I utilised the existing window alerts for browsers: Why?

 ## Testing
 **Optimal screen size for viewing**